kota7/tictactoe/README.md

 Q-learning
 ----------

 Q-learning is implemented to train AI players.
-The code below conducts Q-learninig of 500 episodes for a random AI.
+The code below trains a random AI through Q-learninig of 500 episodes.

 ``` r
 p <- ttt_ai()